 But what does that mean?

-To clarify, increasing the know-like-trust factor with readers is a credibility-building goal you must weave into your writing, content creation, and marketing.
-It’s going to help you both improve your blog writing skills and make client connections.
+To clarify, increasing the know-like-trust factor with readers is an authority-building goal you must weave into your writing, content creation, and marketing.
+It’s going to help you both improve your blog writing skills and make connections with potential clients.

 Above all, you want readers (future clients) to feel like they know you, like you, and trust you.

-Because then they’ll happily take you up on your invitation to take the next step with you.
+Because then they’ll happily say yes to your invitation to take the “next step” with you.
 Like, subscribe to your email list or click to your services page to learn about hiring you.